rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_Part_2.md

 docker push quay.io/<userName>/<imageName>:v2
 ```

-3. Update the Deployment.yaml file with the new iamge tag and wait for ArgoCD to update the Deployment.(you can refresh the application manualy):
+3. Update the Deployment.yaml file with the new image tag and wait for ArgoCD to update the Deployment.
+(you can refresh the application manualy):

 ```YAML
     spec: